Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 After the inspection, the buyer may submit a repair request.

-The seller does not automatically have to agree to every request.
+The seller is not automatically required to agree to every item.

 • Contract terms